PerimeterX/perimeterx-nginx-plugin/README.md

 ### <a name="redirect_to_referer"></a> Redirect to Referer

-A boolean flag indicating if the challenege page should redirect to the referer page upon successful solve.
+Indicates whether the user is redirected from the challenge page to the referrer page after successfully solving the challenge.

  **Default:** false

  Example:

   ```lua
   _M.redirect_to_referer = true